tarwn/lessthandot-hugo/blogs/content/posts/2012-07-17-tsql-tuesday-a-wicked-fun.md

 **10:20 pm** — I THINK I BROKE THE TIME-SPACE CONTINUIUM.

 **10:45 pm** — Future Josh is logging back into work.
 Going to get a head start on some changes discussed today for
 tomorrow.
-I have a feeling tomorrow is going to be full of figuring out the tempdb issue…
+I have a feeling tomorrow is going to be full of figuring out the tempdb issue...

 #CONNECTIONTERMINATED